NangoHQ/nango/docs/docs/introduction.md

 ## 🐻 History

 Pizzly was originally developed by the team at [Bearer](https://www.bearer.com/?ref=pizzly) with contributions of more than 40+ individuals.
 Over time the focus of Bearer shifted and they could no longer maintain Pizzly.
-In late 2022 the team at [Nango](https://www.nango.dev) adopted the project and has since maintained and evolved it together with the growing Nango community.
+In late 2022 the team at [Nango](https://www.nango.dev) adopted the project and has since developed it together with the growing Nango community.